If you’re planning for your retirement, when is the right time to take the plunge? And how much money is enough to comfortably retire on?

 - Whether you want to sell your house and downsize.

 - Whether you will continue to work part-time or casually after you give up your full-time work.
 Keep in mind that if you earn over a certain amount per fortnight, your Age Pension entitlements will reduce.

 - What kind of lifestyle you want to have.
 For example, do you want to travel overseas or domestically?
 Will you want to participate in leisure activities like golf?

 How much money do you need to retire?

 It's commonly-quoted that you need to save $1 million before you can retire.
 In reality, there's no hard and fast rules as to how much you should have tucked away.
 There are, however, a few guidelines that may be useful.

 ASFA Retirement Standard

 The Association of Superannuation Funds of Australia (ASFA) publishes a quarterly Retirement Standard, which provides a benchmark for the annual budget needed by singles and couples to fund either a modest or comfortable retirement.
-At the time of writing, ASFA says a single person around 65 years old would need $28,165 per year for a modest lifestyle and $44,146 per year for a comfortable lifestyle.
-Couples would need $40,560 each year for a modest retirement and $62,269 for a comfortable one.
-Importantly, these benchmark numbers assume the retirees own their own home and are relatively healthy.
+ASFA says^ a single person around 65 years old would need around $28,000 per year for a modest lifestyle and more than $44,000 per year for a comfortable lifestyle.
+Couples would need a combined income of close to $41,000 each year for a modest retirement and almost $63,000 for a comfortable one.
+Importantly, these benchmark numbers assume the retirees own their own home and are relatively healthy. (^March quarter 2021, nationally)

 According to ASFA, a modest retirement lifestyle is “better” than what someone relying solely on the Age Pension could afford, but it would still only cover fairly basic activities.
 In comparison, a comfortable retirement would enable a healthy retiree to be involved in a broad range of leisure and recreational activities and purchase things like a reasonable car, good clothes, electronic equipment, domestic travel and occasional overseas travel.